 Exploring the New Multi-Tab Feature

-While there are many improvements in RDM for Android 2.0, one of the biggest is the new multi-tab option.
+While there are many improvements in RDM for iOS 2.0, one of the biggest is the new multi-tab option.
 Let’s start by taking a quick look at what inspired this new feature.

 One of the most important aspects of RDM is that it’s easy to use, with intuitive menus, navigation and layout.
 Here’s a screenshot of the desktop version of RDM so you can see what we mean: